mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 application of this new founded, increased data is highly limited due to the current methods offering low range and high power consumption.
-For example, standard WiFi can generally reach an absolute maximum of around 100 meters, and using 3G/4G consumes a significant amount of power, thus reducing effective battery life and increasing maintenance costs significantly.
+For example, standard WiFi can generally reach an absolute maximum of around 100 meters, and using 4G/5G consumes a significant amount of power, thus reducing effective battery life and increasing maintenance costs significantly.
 The fact is, current implementations for data networks are extremely expensive and offer very low usability.
-The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of  AI and Blockchain device data transmissions for Web3 and Metaverse.
+The need for a new technology is here and the need for LPWAN and LEO-satellite will only increase as it solves the current problems of AI and Blockchain device data transmissions for Web3 and Metaverse.

-In Metaverse, everything needs to be connected, some of the virtual objects would have a real item to authenticate and encrypt.
+In Metaverse, everything needs to be connected from real-world, some of the virtual objects would have a real item to authenticate and encrypt.
 The needs of bringing offline objects to Metaverse is definitely increasing and the bridge between real world and web3 needs a native blockchain wireless network.

-The fact is, current implementations for data networks are extremely expensive and offer very low usability for AI and Blokchain devices.
-The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of low range/high cost, insecure data transmissions for Web3 and Metaverse.
+The fact is, current implementations for data networks are extremely expensive and offer very little coverage for AI and Blokchain devices.
+The need for a new technology is here and the need for LPWAN will only increase as it solves the current problems of low range/high cost, insecure data transmissions for Web3.0 and Metaverse.

 <a name="fig1"> </a>